[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 The ghosts needn't be full partakers...

-"Behold, here, Daon of Olhoav, you see the Council of Representatives assembled; the Nrurr of Amnuyar!"
+He hails me.
+"Hoy, behold, Daon of Olhoav, here you see the Council of Representatives assembled: the Nrurr of Amnuyar!"

-"Faces of Amnuyar," booms the Kreber voice, "take heed: our guest, Daon Nyav, is on a mission!
-He needs our help if he is to complete his dangerous voyage to Syoom, despite the obstacle which we all know..."
+Continuing to boom, the Kreber voice orates: "Faces of Amnuyar, take heed: our guest, Daon Nyav, who is on a mission, needs our help if he is to complete his voyage to Syoom, despite the obstacle which we all know..."

-"Ahhhh," the voices respond with an undulant pliancy in their murmur's rise and fall.
-I don't trouble to conceal how little I like it, for they must know.
+"Ahhhh," the voices respond with an undulant pliancy in their murmur's wavy rise and fall.
+I don't trouble to conceal how little I like it, for they must know how I feel, just as by this time they must be close to realizing that I have not been taken in.

 I say, "I know the 'obstacle' only by name, but you, I suppose, know it by nature."